julieluangpraxay/c0723-code-solutions/javascript-arrays/javascript-arrays-quiz-notes.md

 - What number represents the first index of an array? arrays always start at index of [0]
-- What is the `length` property of an array? the last index of an array
+- What is the `length` property of an array? total count of elements within an array
 - How do you calculate the last index of an array? array.length - 1